renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/SQL/Views.md

 database.

-You can add docs.SQL functions, WHERE, and JOIN statements to a view and present the data as if the data were coming from one single table.
+You can add SQL functions, WHERE, and JOIN statements to a view and present the data as if the data were coming from one single table.